 Last Updated on

 Most of the time short sales end up costing the seller nothing.
 Periodically though, the lender may ask the seller to contribute to the short sale in either the form of a cash contribution at closing or an unsecured promissory note payable after closing.
-It is impossible to predict for certain which sellers will get asked for such a contribution, however the odds of being asked to contribute increase when:

 - The property is an investment property rather than an owner occupied property